 This is why we created Twist.
 We wanted to solve these team communication problems and we feel that we’re on the right track.
-The Doist team is 50 people spread across 20 countries and has been able to work in a calm, organized and productive way since we switched to Twist from Slack and email in 2015.
+The Doist team consists of more than 100 people in over 30 countries and has been able to work in a calm, organized and productive way since we switched to Twist from Slack and email in 2015.

 With that experience in mind, here’s how Twist compares to other teamwork alternatives, and why using Twist will help your team work better together.

 Group chats are fast and fragmented.
 It’s difficult to know what’s been discussed in which context and where.
 Conversations– which are sometimes held across multiple messaging apps– move on without you unless you’re constantly checking your notifications.

 In Twist, team members organize their discussions by topic.
 This means that conversation threads only contain the relevant people and allow for focused conversations.

 Because communication in Twist is asynchronous, users don’t feel the need to respond right away.
 There are no “online” or “offline” status indicators and teammates know that they can take their time to come up with a thoughtful response, instead of feeling pressured to respond right now.

 While email can be useful for smaller conversations, it isn't as effective for teamwork.
 For instance, important team discussions are often hard to find later on.
 The email thread gets buried over time and it isn't accessible by people who are not in the original thread.

 Later, when another teammate needs to find the information, they need to ask the original email's authors to forward it over.
 The newcomer then has no way to join the conversation in a natural way: They would have to reply-all, even though they were not a part of the original conversation.
 Finally, since email is rarely well organized, it takes a lot of searching to find what you're looking for.